Erin Moran And Scott Baio: Family Of Late Actress Blasts Baio For ‘Cowardly’ Drug Use Allegations

 — Renee Baio (@MrsScottBaio) April 25, 2017

 In his defense, Baio said in a Facebook post Tuesday that he feels as if media has misquoted him as having pinned Erin Moran’s cause of death down to drug use.
-He said that he sees himself as a “compassionate” person, and stressed that he still feels heartbroken by his ex-girlfriend’s loss, especially now that it’s been confirmed that she lost her quiet battle with cancer.
+He said that he sees himself as a “compassionate” person and stressed that he still feels heartbroken by his ex-girlfriend’s loss, especially now that it’s been confirmed that she lost her quiet battle with cancer.
 Raw Story also cited another social media post from Baio, where he said that he feels people are attacking him for his remarks because of his conservative, pro-Donald Trump political leanings.

 Meanwhile, Tony Moran’s onslaught on Scott Baio has continued, according to Raw Story.
-In a subsequent Facebook post, Tony referred to Scott as a “f***ing coward” who had to ask his wife Renee to speak on his behalf and apologize to him, and a “scumbag” even in his younger days when he and Erin Moran were still dating.
+In a subsequent Facebook post, Tony referred to Scott as a “f***ing coward” who had to ask his wife, Renee, to speak on his behalf and apologize to him, and a “scumbag” even in his younger days when he and Erin Moran were still dating.

 “His wife!
 F***ing coward!
 I’ve never met her.
 I do know the scumbag piece of s**t Scott Baio tho.
 He was a piece of s**t back then and still is.
 He had his wife contact me!”